 It's worth noting that bland luxury brands are often significantly more bland for men than they are for women.
 This plays into the problematic cliche that fashion is somehow a strictly feminine endeavor.
 Fuck that noise.

 That might sound like it's old money, but there are a few important differences.
-Old money doesn't want to go shopping, but the families have stores—institutions—that they've trusted for... perhaps centuries, and get most of their clothing from.
+Old money doesn't want to go shopping, but the families have stores—institutions, really—that they've trusted for... perhaps centuries, and get most of their clothing from.
 Old money doesn't want to feel fancy, they were born fancy, they're used to fancy, they don't need to spend money to chase that high.
+They don't need to spend thousands of dollars on a plain baseball cap, or want to.

 This also isn't really a cost-effective or especially interesting way to approach "looking rich" or playing with the idea of traditional wealth in a more complex aesthetic.
 I'll get into ways to do that later.